hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

 ## Migrating from the `remote` Backend

+If the working directory was already connected to Terraform Cloud with the `remote` backend, Terraform can continue using the same Terraform Cloud workspaces.
+The local names shown for those workspaces will change to match their remote names.

 The [`remote` backend](/docs/language/settings/backends/remote.html) was the primary implementation of Terraform Cloud's [CLI-driven run workflow](/docs/cloud/run/cli.html) for Terraform versions 0.11.13 through 1.0.x.
 We recommend using the native `cloud` integration for Terraform versions 1.1 or later, as it provides an improved user experience and various enhancements.

 ### Block Replacement